Evidence based approach based on changing behavioural patterns through understanding and thought processes.

-After the initial assessment period, you'll start working with your therapist to break down problems into their separate parts.
-To help with this, your therapist may ask you to keep a diary or write down your thought and behaviour patterns.
+After the initial assessment period, you'll start working on breaking down problems into their separate parts.
+To help with this, I may ask you to keep a diary or write down your thought and behaviour patterns.

-You and your therapist will analyse your thoughts, feelings and behaviours to work out if they're unrealistic or unhelpful and to determine the effect they have on each other and on you.
-Your therapist will be able to help you work out how to change unhelpful thoughts and behaviours.
-After working out what you can change, your therapist will ask you to practise these changes in your daily life.
+Wet will analyse your thoughts, feelings and behaviours to work out if they're unrealistic or unhelpful and to determine the effect they have on each other and on you.
+Then, we'll discuss how to change unhelpful thoughts and behaviours.
+After working out what you can change, I'll ask you to practise these changes in your daily life.
 You may be asked to do some "homework" between sessions to help with this process.

 Cognitive behavioural therapy (CBT) has been demonstrated to be effective for a range of problems including depression, anxiety disorders, alcohol and drug use problems, eating disorders and severe mental illness.
 Numerous research studies suggest that CBT leads to significant improvement in functioning and quality of life.